 The Tin Drum is like no other novel discussed in this study of the relationship among the Self, selves, and the ‘I’.
 That does not mean that it does not resonate with ideas and concepts raised in the previous works.
 If, on the very early end of the spectrum, Madame de Lafayette’s The Princess of Clèves is about the protagonist’s becoming aware that she can develop her own concept of Self in in opposition to accepted norms, Grass’s The Tin Drum, at the other end of our time frame, is about a protagonist with an exceptionally strong sense of Self at odds with his time and fellows who are forced by him to awake from their collective slumber.

 After generations of forced conformity, then years of terror, death and destruction, The Tin Drum engages in a long process of remembering and confronting reality as lived against a broad kaleidoscope of private and public events.
 Grass’s goal is the re-emergence of genuine self-awareness within the broader public of his contemporary readers rather than just within Oskar who, as we quickly learn, is clairvoyant at birth.
 Grass’s rich style of magical realism contrasts with the style of each of the preceding works analyzed, even with the phantasmagorical scenes in Hesse’s Steppenwolf.
 In The Tin Drum we encounter a narrative voice distinct from previous instantiations of it: the tin drum itself.
 On it, Grass recreates the rhythms of life in the fullness of good and evil.
 It is Grass’s dominant narrative voice.
 If the sun could dominate Meursault’s actions and incipient consciousness, the tin drum is the instrument of consciousness raising.
-The musical rhythms constitute a narrative voice that overrides traditional voices of self- expression and remembrance.
+The musical rhythms constitute a narrative voice that overrides traditional voices of self-expression and remembrance.
 Those rhythms have to be interpreted of course.

 The novel tells the story of Oskar Matzerath in three books divided into forty-six unnumbered chapters and covering the years from 1899 to 1954.
 Book One narrates Oskar’s origins and early education until the outbreak of World War II.
 One of the many highlights and turning points of this first section is Oskar’s decision not to grow beyond his third birthday because his mother promised him a tin drum at age three.
 The prospect was clearly referable to his father’s plan to have him take over the family grocery store at twenty-one.
 The promise of the tin drum made all the more sense in light of a moth drumming at his birth.
 His fall down the cellar stairs on his third birthday was a ruse to offer the grownups an explanation for his lack of subsequent development.
 Alfred Matzerath is blamed for the ‘accident’.
 Book One ends on Kristallnacht, November 9, 1938.